Are you calm and in control, or feeling the pressure in the run up to Christmas?

 Remember, the best thing you can do when all feels overwhelming is stop for a moment.
 Refocus and think about what's important.
 You'll be much clearer on the priorities and feel more in control.

-Wishing you a Merry Christmas and happy holidays however you spend it!
+Wishing you a Merry Christmas and happy holidays!